 RTB includes 7 linked and mutually reinforcing themes:

-- Theme 3: Managing priority pests and diseases and beneficial microbial communities
+- Theme 3: Managing priority pests and diseases

 - Theme 7: Enhancing impact through partnerships